 Babies born before the 37th week of gestation are considered premature.
 Premature newborns are sometimes referred to as “preemies”.
 Mothers who have their baby prematurely are often frightened and nervous.
-Premature newborns face increased risk of one or more complications.
+Premature newborns face an increased risk of one or more complications.

 Immature Lungs – Most babies have mature lungs by 36 weeks of gestation.
-However, since babies develop at different rates there are exceptions to this.
-If a mother and her health care provider know that the baby might be coming early, amniocentesis may be performed to check the maturity level of the lungs.
+However, since babies develop at different rates, there are exceptions to this.
+If a mother and her health care provider know that the baby might be coming early, an amniocentesis may be performed to check the maturity level of the lungs.
 In some cases, an injection of steroids will be given to the baby before the delivery in order to speed the development of the lungs.
 The major concern in cases of premature labor is the development of the newborn’s lungs.

 Immature lungs are associated with the following complications:

 Respiratory Distress Syndrome (RDS) causes harsh, irregular breathing and difficulties due to the lack of a specific agent (surfactant) in the lungs that helps prevent the lungs from collapsing.
 Treatment involves one or more of the following: supplemental oxygen (through an oxygen hood), use of a respirator (ventilator), continuous positive airway pressure, endotracheal intubation and in severe cases, doses of surfactant.

 Transient tachypnea is rapid shallow breathing.
 This can occur in both premature babies as well as full-term babies.
 Recovery usually takes three days or less.
 Until the newborn has recovered, feedings may be altered, and in some cases, intravenous feedings may be done.
 There is usually no other treatment necessary.